 §2.
 Researchers should guarantee that their studies are honest, clear, accurate and complete.
 They should not admit a selective or ambiguous description of facts that could mislead the readers.
 Studies should present a qualitative and careful piece of work.

 §3.The manuscript should include an original material.
 It must not contain any plagiarism or be previously published.
 The manuscript must not be submitted to several journals at a time.

 §4.
 New results should be presented in the context of previous studies.
 Studies of other researchers should be reflected properly.
 Authors should not refer to the works they are not acquainted with.
-Citations and references should be accurate and follow the norms of State Standard 7.0.5.-2008 “Bibliographical reference”.
+Citations and references should be accurate.
 Unpublished works, dissertation theses, conference abstracts or scientific reports should not be included into references.
 References to the international meetings the materials of which are free in the Internet are possible.

 §5.
 Researchers should describe the methods of the study in the most accurate and explicit manner so that they can be reproduced by other researchers to confirm the results.
 All significant results that are important for understanding should be stated.
 Suitable methods of analysis and data presentation should be used.
 Statistical findings should be supported by the packet of statistical analysis used for processing of results.
 Measurement units are given according to the International system of units CI.
 The terms used should correspond to the international nomenclature and the names of diseases to the International classification of diseases.

 §6.
 Authors must present detailed and reliable study results in the section “Results” and interpret their own opinions by comparing them with the results of other studies in the “Discussion”.
 Conclusions on the study must be complete, balanced and include the statements that do not depend on the fact whether the authors support or do not support the hypothesis and their interpretation of the study.